Bay College Issues Competitive Call for Art for Special Wizard of Oz Exhibition

 In addition to transforming Bay College’s campus to the “Land of Oz” by helping bring the story of The Wizard of Oz to life through various art forms in conjunction with its theater adaptation, the Wizard of Oz Art Exhibition has competitive prizes including a Curator’s Choice Permanent Collection Acquisition Award of $500.00 and an Audience Choice Award of $200.00.

-For more information about the Call for Art, including all instructions, important dates, and rules, contact Kristine Granger, Visual Arts Instructor/Coordinator, at 906-217-4252 or email@example.com.
+For more information about the Call for Art, including all instructions, important dates, and rules, contact Kristine Granger, Visual Arts Instructor/Coordinator, at 906-217-4252 or Email Kristine%20Granger.

-More information about the musical, including audition and performance dates and volunteer and sponsorship opportunities may be found at baycollege.edu/oz.
+More information about the musical, including audition and performance dates and volunteer and sponsorship opportunities, visit the Bay College Wizard of Oz web page.